jisc-services/Public-Documentation/PublicationsRouter/api/v2/OutgoingNotification.md

 # Outgoing Notification

-The PubRouter OutgoingNotification is the meta-data structure output by PubRouter for notifications that have been routed to at least one Repository.
+The PubRouter OutgoingNotification is the meta-data structure output by PubRouter for notifications that have been matched (designated for transmission) to at least one Repository.

 ## JSON Data Structure